gtheliss/first-repo/README.md

 # first-repo
-this is my first Github repo
+This is my first GitHub repo